ge3224/tailkick/README.md

 # Tailkick

-*TailKick* is WordPress theme that utilizes Tailwind CSS.
+*TailKick* is a WordPress theme that utilizes Tailwind CSS.

 ## Reference